Whole Foods Market: Public image and legal issues

 Ronnie Cummins, national director of the United States Organic Consumers Association, opined that "Whole Foods Market now is a big-box retailer – and it's much more concerned about competing with the other big boxes than issues of ethics and sustainability."
 Similarly, researcher Stacy Mitchell of the New Rules Project argues that the corporation's aggressive marketing of local food is more hype than substance.

 Whole Foods has frequently been the subject of resistance or boycotts in response to proposed store locations.
-The corporation has also been criticized for its aggressive policy of promoting its own in-house brands (e.g. 365) at the expense of smaller or local independent brands.
+The corporation has also been criticized for its aggressive policy of promoting its own in-house brands (e.g., 365) at the expense of smaller or local independent brands.

-On August 11, 2009, Whole Foods CEO John Mackey published an editorial in The Wall Street Journal criticizing the Patient Protection and Affordable Care Act; the editorial was controversial in the natural foods community.
+On August 11, 2009, Whole Foods co-founder and CEO John Mackey published an editorial in The Wall Street Journal criticizing the Patient Protection and Affordable Care Act; the editorial was controversial in the natural foods community.
+On December 24, 2009, Mackey resigned from the position of chairman of the board of the company, a position he held since 1978.
+On his blog, he wrote, "John Elstrott will now take the title of Chairman of the Board, which will accurately reflect the authority and the responsibilities that he has had for many years."
+Mackey remains a member of the board of directors as of 2012.
+Whole Foods's current CEO is Jason Buechel.

 The company has created other controversies at various times involving business practices, labor issues, product selection, and failure to support farmers and suppliers.
 In March 2013, Whole Foods promised to label GMO-containing products in North American stores by 2018.
 The company has drawn criticism for questionable science behind the claims of benefit of its products, including encouraging and selling drugs that are described to work under homeopathic principles.

 In 2013, two workers in Albuquerque, New Mexico, were suspended for speaking Spanish.
-The resulting investigation revealed that Whole Foods has a policy of speaking "English to customers and other Team Members while on the clock."
-The company soon revised its policy.
+The resulting investigation revealed that Whole Foods has a policy of speaking "English to customers and other Team Members while on the clock".
+The company soon revised this policy.